 Take a “Funky” Tour

 The Funk Zone is a former warehouse district turned hipster scene.
 It is a 10-block radius located in Lower State that consists of art galleries, microbreweries, and wine tasting rooms.
 You can try craft beer at the Figueroa Mountain Brewing Co. or have a tasty cocktail at the tiki-themed bar Test Pilot.
 Another option is to participate in the Urban Wine trail– a self-guided wine tasting tour throughout Santa Barbara that has many ‘stops’ stationed in the Funk Zone.
-This city is surrounded by wineries so you know the quality is going to be top notch.
+Don’t forget to visit the Seaside Makers Collective — a shop selling great gifts and souvenirs that are handmade by locals.

 See the State and the Stearn